-How to Make Minced Garlic for the Freezer
+How to Freeze Garlic

-I know some of you are total garlic purists who’d never use anything but freshly peeled and minced garlic, and those people won’t need this tip.
-I do use fresh garlic for any dish where I want that sharp garlic flavor, and love my little garlic chopper when I need to chop a lot quickly.
+This post will show you my tips for How to Freeze Garlic and help you make minced garlic to store in the freezer!
+I know some people are total garlic purists who’d never use anything but freshly peeled and minced garlic, and those folks won’t need this tip.
+I do love fresh garlic for any dish where I want that sharp garlic flavor, and love my little garlic chopper when I need to chop a lot quickly.

 I’m a fan of these Christopher Ranch Garlic Cloves, and buy them at Costco.
 (This product used to come in a jar.)
 I can’t use this big bag of garlic cloves before they start to go bad in the fridge, so I came up with the idea of mincing the garlic and freezing it.
-(Christopher Ranch has no idea I a’m recommending their garlic and they haven’t paid me to promote it here!)
+(Christopher Ranch has no idea I’m recommending their garlic and they haven’t paid me to promote it here!)

-Steps for Making and Freezing Minced Garlic:
+Steps for Freezing Minced Garlic:

 - I minced the garlic in my Cuisinart Food Processor (affiliate link) fitted with the steel blade.
 I wanted chunky minced garlic, so I pulsed the machine on and off until I had the texture I wanted.
 You could let it go longer for garlic puree.